DavidVujic/python-polylith-docs/docs/index.md

 Phew, that's a lot to maintain.

-Polylith addresses these types of issues, with simplistic solutions.
+Polylith addresses these types of issues, with simple solutions.
 In addition to that, Polylith is very much about the Developer Experience.
 It has support for REPL Driven Development - a workflow that makes coding both joyful and interactive.

 > If you can improve just one thing in your software development, make it getting faster feedback. [^1]

-This type of Architecture will also let you postpone design decisions, like going for a Monolith or REST Microservices or Serverless functions.
+This type of Architecture will also let you postpone design decisions if you like, such as going for a Monolith or REST Microservices or Serverless functions.
 Your team can instead choose to focus on writing code and creating features.
 Make the decisions on how to deploy when you are ready for it.

 ## Well suited for Monorepos
 Polylith is about:

-- Viewing code as bricks that can be combined into features
+- code as small composable bricks that you combine into features
-- Making it easy to reuse code across apps, tools, serverless functions and services
+- Making it easy to share code across apps, tools, serverless functions and services
 - Keeping it simple

 ![polylith bricks](img/polylith-and-bricks.png)